madanyc/workfront-learn.en/help/workfront-dam/brand-connect-customization/customize-the-look-of-brand-connect.md

 kt: 8979
 exl-id: 97b51b63-0ad3-4751-aed8-afc77a9560bc
 ---
-# Brand Connect: customize [!UICONTROL Brand Connect]
+# Customize the look of [!UICONTROL Brand Connect]

 In this video, you will learn: